capysquash/pgsquash-engine/docs/user docs/quickstart.md

 pgsquash squash migrations/*.sql --dry-run
 ```

-Shows exactly what will be consolidated, how dependencies will be resolved, and which optimizations will be applied—all without modifying any files.
+Shows exactly what will be consolidated, how dependencies will be resolved, and which optimizations will be applied - all without modifying any files.

 ### Step 3: Consolidate Your Migrations